4k ULTRA HD

 A.

-You are required to include the credit, NHK (Japan Broadcasting Corporation), in relation to the footage in the end titles of the production and to include an appropriate licensee copyrights notice in the production.
+You are required to include the credit, NHK (Japan Broadcasting Corporation), in relation to the footage in the end titles of the production.

 Q.